ipta/pulsar-clock-corrections/T2runtime/clock/ao2nist.clk.md

 Arecibo clock corrections to UTC(NIST) (TEMPO2 version)

+The early clock corrections for Arecibo predate GPS and are actually referenced directly to NIST.
+This clock correction file separates these out so their corrections can be handled using a different clock chain.

 This file is pulled from the TEMPO2 repository and may not be fully up-to-date.

 |     |     |